Latest

 Testimony: The New York City Council Committees on Criminal Justice and Oversight & Investigation Oversight Hearing on Visiting Rikers Island

-We told the City Council that the Department of Correction is systematically failing families trying to visit loved ones on Rikers Island. turning what should be a vital point of connection into an exhausting, unpredictable ordeal.
+We told the City Council that the Department of Correction is systematically failing families trying to visit loved ones on Rikers Island, turning what should be a vital point of connection into an exhausting, unpredictable ordeal.
 Senior Jail Services Attorney Michael Klinger described hours-long waits, arbitrary denials, and practices so hostile that families eventually stop trying to visit at all, undermining reentry, mental health, and public safety.
 As he testified, “The pattern is unmistakable: far from encouraging and facilitating visits, the Department’s failures are actively discouraging them.”

 Letters & Testimonies